jmoscola/First-Smart-Contract-Guide/docs/building_smart_contract.md

     }
 }
 ```
-The **_public_** modifier indicates that this function can be called from outside of this smart contract (i.e. as part of a blockchain transaction).
+The **_public_** modifier indicates that this function can be called from outside of this smart contract (i.e., as part of a blockchain transaction).
 To create functions that can only be called from within the smart contract, set the access modifier to **_private_**.
 <br><br>
 This is now a complete smart contract and can be deployed as-is.
 However, we can add some more functionality to make it a bit more interesting.
     <br><br>